 This article first appeared in the Volume 22 / Number 4 issue of the Christian Research Journal.
-For further information or to subscribe to the Christian Research Journal go to: www.equip.org
+The full text of this article in PDF format can be obtained by clicking here.
+For further information or to subscribe to the Christian Research Journal, go to: www.equip.org

 Since the 1980s, an increasing number of Christian ministers, authors, and apologists have been teaching that the signs of the zodiac and the names of certain stars once carried a nonoccult meaning to the Hebrew patriarchs and ancient Israel.
 Allegedly, this meaning was conveyed in the story of Israel’s Messiah-Redeemer, which today Christians know as the gospel of Jesus Christ.
 The gospel story in the stars has been overlooked, proponents of the theory say, because astrological and other pagan myths have dominated star and constellation meanings for millennia.
 H The gospel in the stars theory attempts to disconnect, or redeem, the constellations and the stars from their pagan associations to reveal their original gospel meaning.
 It must be stressed that this is not an attempt to legitimize or Christianize astrology or to practice divination.
 It merely purports to have uncovered the gospel meaning of the stars and constellations, which ancient cultures distorted through astrology.
 H At the very outset, it must be said that the biblical exegesis used to justify the gospel in the stars (GIS) theory is esoteric and complex.
 It is impossible in one article to canvass all the esoterica and the quite complicated biblical and historical arguments and interpretations that GIS advocates may deem important to their theory.
 In order to examine GIS theory in fundamental ways, it will be necessary to avoid secondary considerations that may be interesting but would cloud the issue in this forum.